Calf Implant Overview

 Patients enjoying good health, and who have maintained their weight for at least 90 days, are good candidates for calf implants.
 In addition, you should have a realistic outlook on the possibilities of the surgery.

-What is the recovery time for a PROCEDURE?
+What is the recovery time for calf implant surgery ?

 Dr. Vallecillos discusses the complete recovery time during your consultation.
 However, expect to wait around six weeks before returning to your pre-operative level of activity.
 Follow post-operative instructions exactly to ensure proper healing.